Welcome to the step-by-step SiteProfiler guide. The tool is the latest addition to the Mangools SEO tools package.

 Citation Flow – predicts how influential is the URL based on the quantity of backlinks.
 This metric is developed by Majestic.
 Scale: 0 – 100.

 Trust Flow – predicts how influential is the URL based on the quality of backlinks.
-It’s developed by Majestic and indicates that backlinks from trustworthy websites increase the Trust Flow while backlinks from questionable websites will lower the score.
+It’s developed by Majestic and indicates that backlinks from trustworthy websites will increase the Trust Flow while backlinks from questionable websites will lower the score.
 Scale: 0 – 100.

 Alexa Rank – approximates the domain popularity compared to others based on the number of unique visitors and page views.
 The lower is the number, the more popular is the domain.
 That’s why the chart is reversed.